WHO TO CONTACT

 PREP Secretary: Holly Serio, 717-838-3369, x 104 or firstname.lastname@example.org

-Catechesis of the Good Shepherd (CGS) (kindergarten age): Brenda Poland, email@example.com
+Catechesis of the Good Shepherd (CGS) (ages 3 to kindergarten): Brenda Poland, email@example.com

 Grades 1-6: Becky Messimer, firstname.lastname@example.org